- A backorder is an unfulfilled order that the seller promises the buyer to be fulfilled when available

-A backorder is an unfulfilled order which the seller promises the buyer to be fulfilled when available.
+A backorder is an unfulfilled order that the seller promises the buyer to be fulfilled when available.

 Some business owners view backorders as guaranteed sales for their business.
 It's also a better feeling knowing that your products are out-of-stock rather than unsold.

-If you have a loyal customer base that are willing wait for your products, then it's easy to see why you wouldn't mind backorders.
+If you have a loyal customer base that is willing to wait for your products, then it's easy to see why you wouldn't mind backorders.

 If you experience delays from your suppliers, customers can choose to cancel orders, resulting in negative word of mouth.